-When I began to email out beta and review copies and send ebook files as gifts and giveaways to fans and blog coaching clients, I discovered that those new to reading on a Kindle or tablet often had the same question: how do you load a non-Amazon ebook file onto a Kindle or tablet?
+When I began to email out beta and review copies and send ebook files as gifts and giveaways to friends and fans, I discovered that those new to reading on a Kindle or tablet often had the same question: how do you load a non-Amazon ebook file onto a Kindle or tablet?

 I bet you already know how to accomplish this!
 But if you’re an author and regularly send ebooks to fans and contest winners, bookmark this page and include the link in the email with the ebook attachment, just in case the recipient isn’t familiar with the process.
 Hopefully, it’ll save you a lot of back-and-forth messaging!

 How to load an ebook file onto a Kindle via email

 If you own a Kindle and are presented with an ebook file that wasn’t delivered via Wi-Fi, you’ll need to know how to load that file onto your Kindle.
 The first and absolute easiest way to transfer the file is to email it to your Kindle as an attachment.

 There are three components to this.
 The device’s wireless must be “on,” you must know the Kindle’s email address (every Kindle has one!), and the email address you are sending the file FROM must be pre-approved.
 I’ll walk you through the process below.
 NOTE: Your Kindle can read these ebook file formats: mobi, azw, prc, and KF8.